mohabgabber/cybourse/README.md

 # Cybourse
-An educational platform, with a built-in blog, quiz system, ranking system, and public profiles **Currently I am doing a complete change of the project, so put it into your watchlist so that you don't miss out all the awesome features coming soon**
+An educational platform, with a built-in blog, quiz system, ranking system, and public profiles **Currently I am doing a complete change of the project, so put it into your watchlist so that you don't miss out on all the awesome features coming soon**

 ## Technology Used
 This site is built using: